xpipe-io/xpipe-io.github.io/docs/security.md

 The detailed encryption algorithm is an AES-128 GCM block-cipher with 12 IV bytes and 128 tag bits.
 The encryption keys are generated with a [Password-based key-derivation algorithm (PBKDF)](https://datatracker.ietf.org/doc/html/rfc8018) using SHA-256 HMAC.
 The full secret encryption implementation is open source and available on [GitHub](https://github.com/xpipe-io/xpipe/blob/master/core/src/main/java/io/xpipe/core/util/AesSecretValue.java).
 It is important that your supplied passphrase provides a high level of entropy in order to guarantee the best possible encryption.

+### Prompted secrets

+Alternatively, you can also choose to prompt for some required secrets at runtime so you don't have to store a password for a connection anywhere.
+With XPipe, you have the option to input the password when you connect to that system and optionally cache it for the current XPipe session, so you don't have to reenter it until XPipe is restarted.
+This has the advantage of the password not being stored on any file system as it only persists in the main memory while XPipe is running.

 ## Remote vaults

 To seamlessly synchronize your connection data with other devices and team members, XPipe allows you to synchronize your connections with a remote git repository.
-Any updates and connection data are then regularly committed to that repository by XPipe.
+Any updates and connection data from the local vault are then regularly committed to that repository by XPipe.
 This repository can then be cloned on other systems or by other collaborators to have access to the same connections.

 ### Repository access